-You recently fed sugar to your bees, either to supplement their winter stores or to cover an emergency shortage of honey.
+You recently fed granulated sugar to your bees, either to supplement their winter stores or to cover an emergency shortage of honey.
 You figure the extra calories will see them through the cold months.
 But as you watch them come and go on a warmish day, you see them carry the crystals in their mandibles and drop them in the grass.
-Why would the bees be dumping their sugar?
+Why would the bees dump their sugar?

 This behavior is not unusual.
 Everyone who has fed granulated sugar has probably seen it happen, especially when the boards are fresh.
 Why the bees do it is a good question, but I don’t have an answer.
 I can only assume they don’t recognize the crystals as food.
 To them, it’s a piece of junk to be removed from the hive.

-Dumping occurs soon after feeding
+Sugar dumping occurs soon after feeding

 Bees need moisture to eat sugar

 No-cook candy boards work because you partially wet the sugar, pat it into place, and let it dry.
-In a day or two it’s like stone.
+In a day or two, it’s like stone.
 However, there are always a few grains here and there that didn’t adhere to the main clump, and your bees will carry these away.
 The same goes for bags of sugar.
 During the first few days, many grains get removed.
 But once it bricks together, it takes water or a chisel to break it apart.

-How to hasten the hardening
+How to hasten the hardening of sugar

 Some beekeepers hasten the hardening process by squirting the surface of their candy boards or bagged sugar with water.
 There is nothing wrong with doing this, so if it makes you more comfortable, go ahead and wet it down and then let it harden.